website

 Foam Wheels: These wheels are made with a dense foam interior and an outer layer of rubber.
 They are puncture-proof and require minimal maintenance.
 Foam wheels provide a smooth and comfortable ride for the dog, and they are excellent for use both indoors and outdoors.
 They don't require inflation and are generally hassle-free.

-Air Tires: Air tires are similar to those on bicycles or cars.
+Air Tyres: Air tyres are similar to those on bicycles or cars.
 They are filled with air, which allows for better shock absorption and a smoother ride, especially on rough outdoor terrain.
 However, they are susceptible to punctures and may require periodic maintenance to ensure they are properly inflated.

 • What is the best wheelchair for a dog?